JZfi/StereoScopica/README.md

 Known bugs
 ----------
-- Test images don't work if the cameras are in use (pressing F11 triggers one image frame update, but the camera's next image update will override it).
 - Sometimes the LiveView mode is turned on but no images are received.
 This is either a bug in the EDSDK library or in the used wrapper code.
 The library is unstable and sometimes ends up in a state that needs a program restart.
 This tends to happen if you shutdown the camera while it is plugged in.
 - Sometimes the key presses don't respond (every 2nd image save press, logging toggle after an exception).
 No idea why.